 Joe Wicks: Facing My Childhood — air date, trailer, frank interview and all about the new documentary

-Joe Wicks: Facing My Childhood is a BBC documentary which sees Joe open up about his family's struggles with mental health
+Joe Wicks: Facing My Childhood sees Joe open up about the mental-health issues and trauma his family struggled with.

 Joe Wicks: Facing My Childhood is a frank, honest and moving documentary that sees the dad of two open up about his troubled and at times traumatic childhood.